tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 ## 3. Small ball

 Some teams flipped the strategy script by introducing "[small ball](https://en.wikipedia.org/wiki/Small_ball_(basketball))" (namely, the Warriors, Rockets, and others).
 These teams got rid of the traditional big center and replaced the center role with someone smaller who was quicker, could shoot threes, and also run the floor.
 This forced the defense to get out of the paint and stick closely to each offensive player.
 It also meant keeping the defending bigs on the bench because they usually can't defend smaller shooters playing an outside game.
-With no big defenders floating the paint, it allowed the offense (especially players like Russell Westbrook) more space to drive to the hoop.
+With no big defenders floating the paint, it allowed the offense more space to drive to the hoop.
 Here's a video showing this strategy:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bphzuVQbntY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>